-The plat shall show the following information when available.
+The plat or application shall show the following information when available or note whether it is applicable.

 - (1) Location map showing relationship of the subdivision site to the surrounding area. - (2) Graphic scale, date, approximate North arrow, legend. - (3) The location of property with respect to the surrounding property and streets, the names of all adjacent property and streets, or the names of adjacent developments.
 The name and address of adjacent property owners according to the county tax records, which may be listed on a separate page from the plat.
 Property on the opposite side of an easement or public right-of-way shall also be considered adjacent property.